cheng2zhang/tempering/prog/NAMD/README.spec.md

 This patch contains all modifications to NAMD 2.11 included in `thstat`.
 It also includes

- * Reporting a quantity of a set of special atoms
+ * Reporting quantities of a set of special atoms

  * Note on reconstructing distributions using WHAM